Energinet-DataHub/ARCHIVED-geh-aggregations/source/coordinator/Readme.md

 ## Context

-Aggregations are done in databricks and are coordinated via an Azure function
+Aggregations are done in databricks and are coordinated via an Azure function.
+Easy

 ### Starting aggregation job through azure function (http trigger)